Multilingual Large Language Models Are Not (Yet) Code-Switchers: Results and Discussion

 \subsection{Benchmarking ChatGPT}

-With the recent advancement of general-purpose instruction-following language models such as ChatGPT, which have shown good zero-shot capabilities across various tasks, we additionally include benchmarking ChatGPT performance.
-To reduce the experiment cost, we only explore zero-shot performance for NLU and NLG, and 1-shot performance for LID.
-Moreover, as ChatGPT is a closed model, we can't access the output's probability distribution, hence for NLU we do exact string matching for the accuracy.
-For this purpose, we add extra instructions to ChatGPT to output the exact string label and nothing else.
+Given recent developments in general-purpose, instruction-following LLMs like ChatGPT, with impressive zero-shot abilities across tasks, we also benchmark ChatGPT's performance in our CSW task.
+Limited by the budget, we only explore zero-shot performance for SA, MT and SUM given their easy scopes, and 1-shot performance for LID due to the specific output format requirements.
+Since we can't access ChatGPT's output probability distribution, we instruct ChatGPT to return only the exact string label and calculate F1 scores using exact string matching for SA.

-ChatGPT achieves somewhat comparable performance for zero-shot NLU.
-However, ChatGPT achieves strong performance for both NLG and LID.
-ChatGPT's powerful performance on LID shows its strong capabilities in following instructions, as few-shot LID requires the model to follow strict formatting.
-While ChatGPT shows promising results compared to other zero-shot and finetuned systems, it is very hard to pinpoint the reason behind its performance. \citet{yong2023prompting} have shown that ChatGPT has significantly better performance on generating code-switched text, compared to other LLMs and hypothesized that ChatGPT has been explicitly trained with code-switched text.
-Meanwhile, other zero-shot LLMs that we've tried, despite being multilingual, are not intentionally trained with code-switched text.
+ChatGPT achieves somewhat comparable performance to finetuning models and significantly outperforms other public multilingual LLMs in most of the tasks.
+Especially for LID, it shows strong capabilities in following difficult instructions with only one example.
+The only exception is on the English$\rightarrow$Hinglish MT tasks, where its zero-shot performance is only slightly better than other public LLMs.
+We hypothesize mainly two reasons behind the difficulty in generating CSW texts: 1) as alluded to in the previous section, CSW texts can be perceived as noises given tasks and pretraining processes are designed in a monolingual fashion; 2) LLMs may have a lack of sufficient representation for CSW text structure.
+In our analysis, LLMs perform much better in SA tasks as they could pick up cues from individual works instead of paying attention to language ``structure'' when tasked with text generation.

+Lastly, while ChatGPT delivers promising results without any fine-tuning, the lack of complete transparency on its pretraining datasets, model architecture, and training details obstructs a better understanding of its performance.
+This presents roadblocks to future improvements in code-switching proficiency for public multilingual LLMs.